zeek/zeek/scripts/policy/protocols/conn/known-services.zeek.rst

    of duplicates, but can also be inspected by other scripts for different purposes.

-   In cluster operation, this set is uniformly distributed across proxy nodes.
+   In cluster operation, this table is uniformly distributed across proxy nodes.

-   This set is automatically populated and shouldn't be directly modified.
+   This table is automatically populated and shouldn't be directly modified.

 Types
 #####
-.. zeek:type:: Known::AddrPortPair
+.. zeek:type:: Known::AddrPortServTriplet

    :Type: :zeek:type:`record`

       host: :zeek:type:`addr`

       p: :zeek:type:`port`

+      serv: :zeek:type:`string`

 .. zeek:type:: Known::ServicesInfo